HaithamIsmail/SpeculativeDeocding-Notebook/speculative decoding.md

 ```
 *A visual representation showing memory access time dominating compute time for a single token.*

 So, memory will dictate the generation speed.
-This same reason is why we can run applications like `llama.cpp` at relatively high generation speeds on consumer hardware.
+This same reason is why applications like `llama.cpp` exist and we can use them at relatively high generation speeds on consumer hardware.
+We don't need extremely powerful GPUs to run LLMs, but we need extremely fast memory and memory optimization algorithms to fully utilize stronger hardware.

+ **On the side:** vLLM and SGLang, the most common LLM serving frameworks, are able to reach very high generation speeds, by optimizing memory usage through several techniques, mainly PagedAttention for vLLM and Radix Attention for SGLang. (of course there are many other details, but these are the key features for speedup)

+(Let's continue)

 To give it more perspective, let's compare an A100 to an Apple M2 chip: